Xavier-Shaw/CS207-Digiatal-Design-Project/README.md

 # CS207-Digital-Design-Project

-Implementation of a Morse Code encoder and decoder with beep
+Concept: A implementation of a Mos Code encoder and decoder with buzzer

 Group Member: Xavier, Siri, Hhh